RobertoPotato/100_Days_Of_Python/README.md

 - Also learned about the GUI tool, tkinter, and how to create basic widgets on a screen using various layouts and even how to add functionality. extras.py file contains some basic widgets - from the london app brewery course, for my future reference.

+## Day 28 - Intermediate Tkinter
+- Created a Pomodoro app using Tkinter
+- Learnt about the canvas widget
+- Learnt about dynamic typing in python